pebbe/flexgo/README.md

 A version of flex that can produce Go code.

-Based on flex version 2.6.0, see: http://flex.sourceforge.net/
+This is a modified version of flex version 2.6.0, see: http://flex.sourceforge.net/

 Keywords: flex, lex, go, golang

-## Minimal scanner
+## A basic scanner

     %top{